warmbowski/sea-201d5/week-2/class-07/README.md

 ## User Stories (MVP)
  - As a developer, I want to implement a constructor function, so that I can reuse code and eliminate much of the duplication in my JavaScript
- - As a developer, I want to present the store data in a table format on the webpage, so each store's data is easier to represent and understand
  - As a developer, I want to continue to evolve my styleguide (keep working on adding more details or finishing up what's not complete)

 ## Technical Requirements